howlerdesign/rust-website/README.md

 12. Type "git commit -m "First Commit".
 13. Type "git push heroku master".
 14. Wait for it to upload the app.
 Once it has finished, it will provide you a link that you can use to open the website.
 (Looks like www.yourappname.herokuapp.com).
-15. If you configured the config.js file correctly, you should see you website live.
+15. If you configured the config.js file correctly, your should see you website live.

 ### Custom Domain
 You might want your website to be accessible with your own domain.
 Heroku has made this easy.
 Instructions: https://devcenter.heroku.com/articles/custom-domains

+## Support
+If you have any questions, join my Discord: https://discord.gg/EMmv74DUaw